Alibakhshov/JavaFX/src/main/java/main/javafx/TipCalculator/README.md

 ## How to run the application

 1. Download the project from the repository or just simply copy the code from the tipCalculator.java file and paste it in your code editor.
-2. Open the project in IntelliJ IDEA
+2. Open the project in your favorite editor (preferable IntelliJ IDEA)
 3. Run the application
 4. Enter the bill amount and tip percentage
 5. The Tip Amount will be calculated and displayed automatically